bindralab/CellPyAbility/README.md

 After submitting the GUI, a terminal window will open to track CellProfiler's image analysis progress.
 Once all images are counted, subsequent analysis is almost instant.
 All figures and tabular results will be in a subdirectory named after the module (e.g. GDA_output).
 See [Example Outputs](#example-outputs).

+A small GUI window will then prompt the user if they would like to run another experiment.
+If "yes", the initial module selection GUI will prompt the user again.
+If "no", the application will close.

+A log file with detailed logging is written to the directory.
+If the application fails at any point, it may be useful to consult the log for critical messages or to identify the last step to succeed.

 ## Python Scripts
 For those who resist the corporate yoke of Microsoft, or for users looking for more control over the software, CellPyAbility can be run directly in Python with out-of-the-box scripts.